Foundations of Descriptive and Inferential Statistics: --test for independence

-For the subsequent test procedure to be reliable, it is {\em very important (!)\/} that the empirical prerequisite \be E_{ij} \stackrel{!}{\geq} 5 \ee holds for all values of $i=1\ldots,k$ and $j=1,\ldots,l$ such that one avoids the possibility that individual rescaled squared residuals $\displaystyle \frac{(O_{ij}-E_{ij})^{2}}{E_{ij}}$ become artificially magnified.
+For the subsequent test procedure to be reliable, it is \textit{very important (!)} that the empirical prere\-quisite \be E_{ij} \stackrel{!}{\geq} 5 \ee holds for all values of $i=1\ldots,k$ and $j=1,\ldots,l$, such that one avoids the possibility of individual rescaled squared residuals $\displaystyle \frac{(O_{ij}-E_{ij})^{2}}{E_{ij}}$ becoming artificially magnified.
 The latter constitute the core of the